 To help answer our queries on how to create stylish yet serene all-white spaces, we quizzed Will Taylor, celebrated interior designer and author of Dream Décor.
-He truly believes "beige is boring" and has inspired a legion of aspiring decorators (140,000 Instagram followers and over 2.4 million Pinterest followers, to be exact) with his accessible approach to color.
+He truly believes "beige is boring" and has inspired a legion of aspiring decorators with his accessible approach to color.
 So we put his knack for pairing intriguing hues with interesting textures to the test.
 Read on to discover a few simple dos and don'ts for creating a dynamic white space you'll love.

-So your living room wall looks like a chalk-inspired color palette with the myriad of sample pots you've tested out, but you've finally landed on the perfect hue—congrats.
-Now comes the tricky part of introducing color into the space.
+Once you land on the perfect white hue, it's time to introduce color into the space.
 Don't be daunted by the expanse of white space; Taylor says it's this very base that will become your guide.

 "If it's a white with warm, sandy undertones, it's best to go for earthy shades elsewhere in the space for a scheme with a neutral bent," he said.
 "In a space with a crisp, more brilliant white, you can layer in more saturated splashes of hue.
 Think bold blues for a beach vibe, or painterly pinks and yellows with black accents for a more Scandi-inspired vibe."

 When it comes to pairings, Taylor says there are three palettes you can choose from: complementary, split complementary, and tonal.
 A complementary palette pairs any two colors opposite each other on the color wheel (for example, blue and orange).
 "This palette works best in small doses, as they create high contrast, so use one color as the base and the other as an accent," Taylor advises.

 Split complementary palettes are when you take one color and match it with the two colors adjacent to its complementary color on the color wheel.
 "This is a great starter approach, as it's hard to get wrong," he said.